hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithWillCordicils.md

 You now need to send us:

-*   the original will
+*   the original will and any codicils
 *   the printed version of this page which will be used as your cover letter to us
-*   the inheritance tax form IHT207
+*   the inheritance tax form IHT205
 *   a photocopy of the signed legal statement and declaration

 Where to send us your documents